Top 24 Financial Literacy Quotes for Students

 – Robert Kiyosaki, entrepreneur and author

-Financial freedom isn’t just about having money, it’s about changing how you think about and relate to money.
+Financial freedom is not just about having money, it is about changing how you think about and relate to money.
 If you grew up watching adults stress about bills or make impulsive purchases, you might have absorbed those patterns without realizing it.
 Kiyosaki’s point is that achieving different financial results requires developing different financial habits.
-This is great news for students because you’re at the perfect age to build new patterns before old ones become deeply ingrained.
+This is great news for students because you are at the perfect age to build new patterns before old ones become deeply ingrained.

 “One of the reasons the rich get richer, the poor get poorer, and the middle class struggles in debt is that the subject of money is taught at home, not in school.”